 A smaller Seattle Fault scenario (SF-S) was also initially considered, but even more uncertainty arose over the proper specification of fault slip for this event, and so this has not been used in the present study.
 Appendix E contains some discussion of difficulties with this scenario, for future reference.
-Some preliminary simulations with different versions of SF-S showed very little inundation and few regions of high currents in Snohomish County (see Figure 26 for one sample result).
-A new SF-S source is also currently under development and this will be used in the planned future update to this study.
+Some preliminary simulations with different versions of SF-S showed very little inundation and few regions of high currents in Snohomish County (see Figure 28 for one sample result).
+A new SF-S source is also currently under development that may be used in future tsunami hazard assessment.

 Figure 4: Surface deformation for Seattle Faulte event SF-L. The blue contours show subsidence at levels $-0.05, -0.1, \ldots$ meters, with maximum subsidence -1.78m.
-The red contours show uplift at levels $0.5, 1, 1.5, \ldots$ meters, with maximum uplift 8.37m.
+The red contours show uplift at levels 0.5, 1, 1.5, \ldots meters, with maximum uplift 8.37m.